Home > Health & Wellness > Health Library > Cancer Prevention Overview (PDQ®): Prevention - Patient Information [NCI]

 The Selenium and Vitamin E Cancer Prevention Trial (SELECT) found that vitamin E taken alone increased the risk of prostate cancer.
 The risk continued even after the men stopped taking vitamin E. Taking selenium with vitamin E or taking selenium alone did not increase the risk of prostate cancer.

 Vitamin D has also been studied to see if it has anticancer effects.
 Skin exposed to sunshine can make vitamin D. Vitamin D can also be consumed in the diet and in dietary supplements.
-Taking vitamin D in doses from 400-1100 IU / day has not been shown to lower the risk of cancer.
+Taking vitamin D in doses from 400-1100 IU / day has not been shown to lower or increase the risk of cancer.

 The VITamin D and OmegA-3 TriaL (VITAL) is under way to study whether taking vitamin D (2000 IU/ day) and omega-3 fatty acids from marine (oily fish) sources lowers the risk of cancer.